curzel-it/bit-therapy/Sources/windows/README.md

 * Can use mouse to drag pets around

 ### ❌ What's not working:
+* Pet selection image look smoothed even if interpolation is disabled (retina displays)
-* Animations are resetting the position of the pets to (0, 0)
+* Animations are stuck

 ### ⏳ Other stuff in the todo list:
 * All other UI features